 Retaliation: Any retaliation based on information learned during the appeal process will not be tolerated and is considered a violation of the Code of Conduct.

-Student Status: Upon submission of a request for a disciplinary appeal hearing, the student status is not changed during the appeal process and any imposed deadlines within sanctions are paused pending appeal outcome.
+Student Status: Upon submission of a request for a Non-Academic Appeal Hearing, the student status is not changed during the appeal process and any imposed deadlines within sanctions are paused pending appeal outcome.
 However, in the sole and absolute discretion of the College, any sanction that resulted in the appealing student being removed from all or any part of the college community due to a safety or disruptive matter, the student will remain banned from such area(s) during the appeal process.

-Timelines may be adjusted upon mutual consent, or when, after a good faith effort, it was not possible to convene the Disciplinary Appeals Committee according to the timeline.
-In cases where convening the Disciplinary Appeals Committee is projected to be delayed by more than 5 additional days, the Request for Disciplinary Appeal Hearing will be reviewed by, and determined by, the Chair of the Disciplinary Appeal Committee and if a hearing is granted, it will be heard by the Vice President for Student Affairs.
+Timelines may be adjusted upon mutual consent, or when, after a good faith effort, it was not possible to convene the Non-Academic Appeal Committee according to the timeline.
+In cases where convening the Non-Academic Appeal Committee is projected to be delayed by more than 5 additional days, the Request for Non-Academic Appeal Hearing will be reviewed by, and determined by, the Chair of the Non-Academic Appeal Committee and if a hearing is granted, it will be heard by the Vice President for Student Affairs.